-These acquisitions bring more AAA-level studios that employ over 1,100 developers under its belt.
-Franchises like Tomb Raider and Deus Ex are multimillion sellers, so Embracer isn’t making its AAA franchises from scratch.
+Those acquisitions bring more AAA-level studios that employ over 1,100 developers under its belt.
+Meanwhile, owning Middle-earth Enterprises gives Embracer the ability to do as they please with one of the most popular fantasy series ever.
+Franchises like The Lord of the Rings, Tomb Raider, and Deus Ex produce multimillion seller games and even have potential outside the gaming industry, so Embracer isn’t making its AAA franchises from scratch.

 While there is the occasional surprise hit like Valheim, Embracer Group has yet to really have a AAA success on the level of Ubisoft’s Assassin’s Creed or EA’s Battlefield series.
-Acquiring these Square Enix studios for 300 million is a big step in making that happen.
+Acquiring these Square Enix studios and Middle-Earth Enterprises are big steps in making that happen.

 Embracer Group’s strategy for success seems to be to continuously acquire studios so it can release as many successful games as possible.
 The more that are on a AAA level, the better.
 According to the presentation about these acquisitions, Embracer Group has over 230 games in the pipeline across every studio it owns.
 Thirty of those are AAA titles, and it’s safe to assume that number will continue to grow.

-Couple that with its acquisition of non-video game companies like Asmodee and Dark Horse, and Embracer Group will only become more prominent and more relevant in and outside of video games for years to come.
+Couple that with its acquisition of non-video game companies like Asmodee and Dark Horse and their ownership of The Lord of Rings outside of gaming, and Embracer Group will only become more prominent and more relevant in and outside of video games for years to come.